ksamodulski/merton-share/readme.md

 2. Provide it to GPT with your current portfolio
 3. Review recommendations and verification data

+## Theoretical Framework
+The portfolio optimizer implements Merton's optimal portfolio selection model, which determines the optimal allocation between risky and risk-free assets based on an investor's risk aversion.
+### Merton Share Equation
+The core equation for optimal allocation is: α* = (μ - r)/(γσ²)
+where:

+α* is the optimal fraction of wealth invested in risky assets μ is the expected return of the risky asset r is the risk-free rate γ (gamma) is the coefficient of relative risk aversion (CRRA) σ² is the variance of the risky asset

+For multiple risky assets, the formula extends to: α* = (1/γ) * Σ⁻¹(μ - r*1)
+where:

+Σ⁻¹ is the inverse of the variance-covariance matrix μ - r*1 is the vector of excess returns
+The resulting α* is a vector of optimal weights

 ## Input Data Requirements

 ### Portfolio Data